VernonGrant/guile-markup/README.md

 ### Adding child elements:

-As stated earlier, the `inner` argument can also take a list of list of arguments.
+As stated earlier, the `inner` argument can also take a list of, lists of arguments.
 These inner argument lists will be recursively applied to the `markup-el` procedure.
 This means that each of the inner quoted list can contain any of the arguments accepted by the `markup-el` method.